The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Discussion and Conclusions

 In this paper, we have presented the first survey of quiet Sun features in HXRs observed during solar minimum.
 NuSTAR's full-disk solar mosaic mode allowed for a range of different types of features to be observed.
 In these two mosaics, NuSTAR observed steady features, such as bright points and an EFR, but also captured a transient jet.
 This is the first observation of these types of features using a HXR focusing telescope.
 The mosaics also reveal large-scale sources (the diffuse sources in Figure \ref{fig:fullmaps}), diagnostically important for investigating the heating of the diffuse corona.

-From fitting the NuSTAR spectra of these features, we find their temperatures lie in the range 2.0--3.2 MK, but we find no evidence of a higher temperature or non-thermal component present in their X-ray spectra.
+As summarised in Section \ref{thermcomp} and Table \ref{specresults}, we find the features' temperatures lie in the range 2.0--3.2 MK, capturing the sharp fall off in their DEMs.
+We find no evidence of a higher temperature or non-thermal component present in their X-ray spectra.
 We have used EUV and SXR data from SDO/AIA and Hinode/XRT in addition to NuSTAR to investigate the temperature evolution of the quiet Sun features, including successfully reconstructing DEMs which combine data from all three of these instruments.
 The DEM solutions for these quiet Sun features show no evidence of emission above 4 MK, a result achieved by using X-ray data in the DEM calculation to constrain the solution at high temperatures.

-The temperatures found from the NuSTAR spectral fits for all of the features investigated here lie in a narrow temperature range between 2.0--3.2 MK.
-This is consistent with the findings from previous studies that used EUV and SXR data, which have found that bright point temperatures are generally $<$ 3 MK \citep{doschek,alexander,kariyappa}.
-In the work presented in this paper we have also found two slightly hotter bright points (BP2 and BP3), with the NuSTAR spectral fit giving 3.2 MK.
-However, these studies have found that some bright points have temperatures $<$ 2 MK when investigated using EUV and/or SXR data.
-Although NuSTAR is more sensitive to higher temperature emission, there is so little of it in these features that the spectra are dominated by these cooler sources, appearing effectively isothermal, capturing the 2--3 MK peak of the DEM.

-Difficulties arise in this analysis when working with with SDO/AIA data because none of the SDO/AIA channels have a peak in sensitivity in the 2--3MK range.
-As a result, the SDO/AIA 211 Å lightcurves for these features sometimes do not show behaviour consistent with Hinode/XRT or with NuSTAR.
-Previous analysis of microflares observed with NuSTAR (for example, \cite{cooper1,cooper2}) has made use of the SDO/AIA Fe XVIII proxy channel \citep{dz}.
-Unfortunately, the temperatures of these quiet Sun features are too low for this to be useful.
-However, Hinode/XRT has sensitivity in a similar temperature range to NuSTAR, and makes a useful comparison.

 As all of the NuSTAR spectra were adequately fitted with an isothermal model, only non-thermal upper limits were found for some of the features.
 In most cases, it was found that the possible non-thermal component was not sufficient to produce the required heating.
 The feature that was the best candidate for non-thermal heating was the jet.
 However, even this would require a very steep (effectively mono-energetic) non-thermal distribution with a low energy cutoff between 3--4 keV.